UNM-CARC/QuickBytes/Stacks_quickbyte.md

 ## Reference Based Assembly ##

+We'll assume you demultiplex your reads before running the pipeline described below.
+The contents of this and the following section can all be put in a PBS/Slurm script.
 This method has several intermediate files, so we'll make directories to keep them separate (do this outside of script):

 	mkdir raw_reads
 	mkdir sam_files